Bunte

-Bunte (company's preferred spelling in capital letters) is a German-language weekly celebrity gossip magazine published by Hubert Burda Media.
+Bunte (stylized as: BUNTE) is a German-language weekly celebrity gossip magazine published by Hubert Burda Media.
 The first edition was published in 1948 under the name Das Ufer.
 Under the leadership of Hubert Burda, Bunte developed into a modern popular magazine.
 In 2014, Bunte was the 11th most popular media brand in Germany, with 10.57 million monthly users.
 After Patricia Riekel stepped down, Robert Pölzer took over as Editor-in-Chief in July 2016.